gilzoide/unity-key-value-store-apple-keychain/README.md

 using Gilzoide.KeyValueStore.AppleKeychain;
 using UnityEngine;

 // 1.
-Instantiate a AppleGenericPasswordKeychainItemKeyValueStore with the Keychain Item attributes var keychainItemAttributes = new AppleGenericPasswordKeychainAttributes {
+Instantiate a GenericPasswordKeychainItemKeyValueStore with the Keychain Item attributes var keychainItemAttributes = new GenericPasswordKeychainAttributes {
     Service = Application.identifier,
     Description = "Small secrets used by the game", IsSynchronizable = true,  // synchronizable with iCloud };

-var kvs = new AppleGenericPasswordKeychainItemKeyValueStore(keychainItemAttributes);
+var kvs = new GenericPasswordKeychainItemKeyValueStore(keychainItemAttributes);

 // 2.
 Set/Get/Delete values